Skip to main content

 Affairs of the Hearth: And Sweet-Nothings for Your Fireplace

 Long before the television set took center stage in our living rooms, a cozy fire provided all the entertainment people needed.
-When you have a fireplace installation, you have a front-row seat to a show that gives repeat performances this time of year.
+When you own a fireplace, you have a front-row seat to a show that gives repeat performances this time of year.
 As you draw back the curtain (maybe you have a metal mesh curtain like mine), you see flames dance and logs crackle on the stage, bringing warmth to your body and to your soul.
-To keep your fireplace protected from rainwater and animals, you may consider adding a residential chimney cap installation to your fireplace.

 There are many fun, creative ways to enhance this spotlight performance for your family and guests throughout the holiday season.
 Deciding what to burn is perhaps the best start.